-- 7.23 Under the Code, the grid will meet the GRS requirements if: - (a) "the power system is reasonably expected to achieve a level of reliability at or above the level that would be achieved if all economic reliability investments were to be implemented, and - (b) with all assets that are reasonably expected to be in service, the power system would remain in a satisfactory state during and following a single credible contingency event occurring on the core grid". - 7.24 Transpower is required under the Code to identify whether the grid will meet the "n-1 criterion", which is not the same as the "n-1 safety net" set out in the second limb of the GRS.
-Transpower is required to consider investments to meet the reliability standard. - 7.25 Transpower has discretion under the Code to determine what is included in an investment proposal.
-It is not a straightforward matter for Transpower to determine which assets should be replaced, with what assets, and when, based on the "n-1 safety net" requirements.
+- 7.23 Under the Code, the grid will Transpower meets the GRS requirements if: - (a) "the power system is reasonably expected to achieve a level of reliability at or above the level that would be achieved if all economic reliability investments were to be implemented, and - (b) with all assets that are reasonably expected to be in service, the power system would remain in a satisfactory state during and following a single credible contingency event occurring on the core grid".
+43 - 7.24 Transpower is required under the Code to identify whether the grid will meet the "n-1 criterion", which is not the same as the "n-1 safety net" set out in the second limb of the GRS.
+44 Transpower is required to consider investments to meet the reliability standard. - 7.247.25 The requirement on Transpower to meet the GRS in the Code is not intended to be prescriptive.
+45 For example, discretion is provided to Transpower to determine what is 'reasonable' in the requirements listed in points (a) and (b) above.
+Transpower has discretion under the Code to determine what is included in an investment proposal.
+It is therefore not a straightforward matter for Transpower to determine which assets should be replaced, with what assets, and when, based on the "n-1 safety net" redundancy requirements outlined in point (b) above.
 When assets become older they might initially breakdown sporadically, and reliability would gradually worsen.
-To an extent, Transpower is required to weigh up a trade-off between increasing maintenance costs and the additional capital expenditure requirements of a replacement or upgrade. - 7.26 Increased consumer scrutiny on Transpower's investments could lead to customers opposing investments that Transpower undertakes, and this might lead to higher administration costs.
+To an extent, Transpower is required to weigh up a trade-off between increasing maintenance costs and the additional capital expenditure requirements of a replacement or upgrade. - 7.257.26 Increased consumer scrutiny on Transpower's investments could lead to customers opposingcustomer hold-out on investments that Transpower is required to undertakes, and this might lead to higher administration costs.
 However, given the wide discretion available to Transpower in determining how to meet the GRS, further customer scrutiny could improve efficiency.
-The Authority considers that efficient pricing of connection services could assist this by providing incentives on connection customers and Transpower to make efficient decisions. - 7.27 The Authority further considers that the Commerce Commission's investment approval process provides for the Commerce Commission to take all relevant matters into consideration when considering whether to approve investments, and that active participation from customers to assist this process should be encouraged and not discouraged. - 7.28 The Authority also acknowledges that additional customer scrutiny may cause increased administration costs, but this must be considered against the benefits from increased scrutiny on Transpower's investments.
-The Authority's view is that the benefits from increased customer scrutiny over Transpower's investment proposals are likely to exceed the increased administration costs that the change may cause.
+The Authority considers that efficient pricing of connection services could assist this by providing incentives on connection customers and Transpower to make efficient decisions. - 7.267.27 The Authority further considers that the Commerce Commission's investment approval process provides for the Commerce Commission to take all relevant matters into consideration when considering whether to approve investments, and that active participation from customers to assist this process should be encouraged and not discouraged.